bsurmacz/Tardi-COI/README.md

 **Tardi-COI** database should be cited using the following:

 **Paper describing the database (and tardigrade metabarcoding protocol):**
-Surmacz B., Vecchi M., Fontaneto D., Budzik K., Godziek J., Matsko Y., Stec D. (2025) COI metabarcoding with a curated reference database and optimized protocol provides a reliable species-level diversity assessment of tardigrades.
-Xintzool? doi:
+Surmacz B., Vecchi M., Fontaneto D., Budzik K., Godziek J., Matsko Y., Stec D. 2025.
+COI metabarcoding with a curated reference database and optimized protocol provides a reliable species-level diversity assessment of tardigrades.
+Integrative Zoology doi:

 **Figshare dataset:**